strohitv/splatnet3-token-util/steps_documentation.md

 ### Usage:
 ```
 usage: block_while -mode {found,not-found} -template TEMPLATE [-actual ACTUAL] -x1 X1 -y1 Y1 -x2 X2 -y2 Y2
-                   [-d DURATION] [-co CUTOFF]
+                   [-d DURATION] [-ca CONTINUE_AFTER] [-co CUTOFF]

 Blocks the execution of the script until a specific region on the screen (between points (X1, Y1) to (X2, Y2))
 looks similar to the same region on a given template

 options:
-  -mode, --mode {found,not-found}  Decides whether this step should block as long as the region can be found
+  -mode, --mode {found,not-found}       Decides whether this step should block as long as the region can be
-                                   or not, `found` = block as long as found, `not-found` = block until found
+                                        found or not, `found` = block as long as found, `not-found` = block
+                                        until found
   -template, --template TEMPLATE        The file path of the template screenshot which will be used for the
                                         comparison
-  -actual, --actual ACTUAL         The file path where the actual screenshot of the emulator should be stored.
+  -actual, --actual ACTUAL              The file path where the actual screenshot of the emulator should be
+                                        stored.
 Default: "./screenshots/screenshot.png"
   -x1, --x1 X1                          The X coordinate of the top left corner of the region to compare
   -y1, --y1 Y1                          The Y coordinate of the top left corner of the region to compare
   -x2, --x2 X2                          The X coordinate of the bottom right corner of the region to compare
   -y2, --y2 Y2                          The Y coordinate of the bottom right corner of the region to compare
-  -d, --duration DURATION          The frequency of how often this command should check whether the regions
+  -d, --duration DURATION               The frequency of how often this command should check whether the
-                                   match.
+                                        regions match.
 Default: 1000 ms
+  -ca, --continue-after CONTINUE_AFTER  Optional arg which lets the script continue if the block cannot be
+                                        resolved after X seconds.
+Default: 45
   -co, --cutoff CUTOFF                  The cutoff for the comparison.
-This value decides how similar the regions
+This value decides how similar the
-                                   must be to be considered equal.
-Lower values mean stricter comparison,
+                                        regions must be to be considered equal.
+Lower values mean stricter
-                                   higher values will match less similar screenshots.
+                                        comparison, higher values will match less similar screenshots.
                                         Default: 5

 ```